Michelin Chef Salary: Key Takeaways

-Factors Influencing Michelin Star Chefs’ Salaries
+Factors Influencing Michelin Chef Salary

 There are many different factors that influence how much a Michelin-star restaurant Chef makes.
 Their status in the kitchen is arguably what makes the most difference.

 An Executive Chef will make the most amount of money, followed by the Head Chef.
 Head Chefs have an average salary of $73,632 per year in the United States.
-This number can be significantly higher for Michelin-star Head Chefs.
-An Executive Chef and Chef de Cuisine have the most experience and hold the most responsibilities in the kitchen.

 After them come Sous Chefs.
 The average salary for a Sous Chef in the U.S. is $56,013 per year.
 A Sous Chef is second in command in professional kitchens.
-As such, they’re responsible for keeping track of kitchen inventory, scheduling and ensuring all work stations are operating smoothly.

 Hierarchy is key, salaries rise with rank and responsibility in Michelin-starred kitchens.